 “Take this with a grain of salt, but if the direction is right, it is good news,” said Jennifer Lee, an economist at BMO Capital Markets.

 Employers of all sizes added jobs, the report found.
 And services firms added 176,000 jobs, the most in a year.

-The government’s reporting shows that public and private employers added an average of 202,000 jobs a month from August through October.
+The government says public and private employers have added an average of 202,000 jobs a month from August through October.
 That was up from an average of 146,000 from May through June.

 At the same time, growth picked up.
 The economy expanded at a 2.8 percent annual rate in the July-September quarter.
-But analysts expect growth to slow in the current quarter to a 2 percent rate or below.
+But analysts expect growth to slow in the current quarter to about a 2 percent rate.